hyperledger-archives/avalon/docs/FAQ.rst

     software-based cryptographic security guarantees, a service's reputation, virtualization, or a hardware-based Trusted Execution Environment such as Intel's SGX

+Trusted compute base (TCB)
+    The hardware, firmware, and software resources used by trusted compute

+Trusted compute service (TCS)
+    A service that provides trusted compute
+    functionality.
+Hyperledger Avalon is an example of a TCS

 Trusted execution environment (TEE)
     Hardware-based technology that executes only validated tasks,